is-leeroy-jenkins/Cutey/readme.md

-## 🧠 Regulatory Context-Aware Modeling
+## 🧠 Regulation-Aware Context Modeling

 #### The models are aligned with federal fiscal law and budget practice, allowing for: